 The first method we have to achieve this is our team meetings.
 In addition to sharing updates and talking about what needs to be done, we also make it a formal practice to share best practices and discuss lessons learned.
 One way we do this is through roundtable discussions where we highlight client case studies where we had an important learning or made an impact in a new way.
 We also schedule periodic “Weducations” which are educational sessions on a Wednesday… hence the name.
 In these sessions we all read or review the same resource, like a TED Talk, and come prepared to discuss our thoughts about it and how it applies to our coaching engagements.

-We also have a particular focus on sharing updates and conversations in a public forum, typically a public channel on Slack.
-If one of our team members brings to us a client challenge that we think others may encounter, we intentionally ask our team if they mind us sharing it publicly so that the entire team can learn from the conversation (of course while maintaining client confidentiality).
-If someone discovers a great new resource or a new hack that helps them do their job better, we ask them to share with the whole team.
+We also have a particular focus on sharing updates and conversations in a public forum.
+If one of our team members brings to us a client challenge that we think others may encounter, we intentionally ask our team if they mind us sharing it publicly.
+This helps the entire team can learn from the conversation (of course while maintaining client confidentiality).
+If someone discovers a great new resource or hack that helps them do their job better, they share it with the whole team.

 Invest in periodic face to face when possible.